AbdetaT/Project-1/README.md

 - _TODO: Add whitelisted IP addresses_

 Machines within the network can only be accessed by _Jumpbox____.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

-A summary of the access policies in place can be found in the table below.
+ The Elk Machine can have access from personal IP address A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|